Skip to content

 Verify Google my Business Listing

-Continue and complete all the required information, including name, country/region, address, main business phone number and category.
-You category might be the type of medical practice you have, such as “pediatrician” or “cardiologist.
+Continue and complete all the required information, including name, country/region, address, main business phone number, and category.
+Your category might be the type of medical practice you have, such as “pediatrician” or “cardiologist.

-The final step in the process is to get a verification code from Google via post, phone, SMS or email (depending on your region).
+The final step is to get a verification code from Google via post, phone, SMS, or email (depending on your region).
 Google will not show your listing online until you’ve verified it, and you can only verify it via the contact information that you have put into your listing.
 Once you've done all that, congratulations!
 You are now all set to be listed on Google My Business.

 Latest Articles